 What are the estimated costs of the program (including uniform, books, etc.)?

-- Students are required to have access to a laptop computer.
+- Students are required to have access to a laptop computer (Chromebooks are not acceptable).

 - Graduation expenses during final semester:

 - Graduation fee—approximately $45-$125

 - Arkansas State Board of Nursing application approximately $100